Flagsmith/flagsmith/readme.md

 This gets an environment up and running along with Postgres and enables hot reloading etc.

+The docker container also accepts an argument that sets the access log file location for gunicorn.
+By default this is set to /dev/null to maintain the default behaviour of gunicorn.
+It can either be set to `"-"` to redirect the logs to stdout or to a location on the file system as required.

 ### Environment Variables

 The application relies on the following environment variables to run: